 - Where to access your brand guidelines and how to use them

 - The best ways to collaborate on cross-functional projects

-- How managers should guide brand projects and correct mistakes within their own teams and departments (Frontify has a Feedback & Approval feature that can help with that)
+- How managers should guide brand projects and correct mistakes within their departments

 And this is true no matter how many hundreds of employees you have or what your work environment looks like.
-As long as you regularly find time to hold branding workshops and coach your managers and employees through aspects of branding that are relevant to them, you, and they, will be well-equipped to build a memorable brand.
+Regular training will help your employees become knowledgeable, confident brand experts, well-equipped to build a memorable brand.

 Even the best-laid plans don’t always go according to plan.
-Sometimes unexpected problems pop up and unanticipated questions have to be answered.
+Sometimes unexpected problems or questions pop up.

 In these situations, it’s best not to leave your employees and external partners to figure it out on their own.
 By encouraging them to reach out to you via Slack, email, intranet, or SMS, you can offer a vital layer of support to your organization’s brand management efforts.